neil-vqa/Psyduck-chatbot/README.md

-# Psyduck-chatbot
+# (DEPRECATED) Psyduck-chatbot

-## NO LONGER WORKING DUE TO CHANGES IN FACEBOOK
+## NO LONGER WORKING DUE TO CHANGES IN FACEBOOK.
+UPDATES WILL NOT BE MADE.

 This chatbot was created to explore the basics of chatbot development.
 This is not a human-level intelligence chatbot.